Radiopuhelimet: 1990–2000

 who was living in Berlin at the time.
 Mällinen asked him to join the band as a new guitar player.
 Katz asked for a week or two to think about it but phoned back in ten minutes accepting the proposal.

-Among the festival shows of summer 1998 a special set of old Kansanturvamusiikkikomissio songs was played in Läsnärock with a four-man line-up (without Katz).
+Among the festival shows of summer 1998, a special set of old Kansanturvamusiikkikomissio songs was played in Läsnärock with a four-man line-up (without Katz).
 The KTMK set was performed also in Oulu in December.

 Hiljaista!, mixed by Mikko Karmila, was released in September.
 It received mostly positive comments but also caused some surprise because of its slow and "airy" quality formerly quite uncharacteristic of the band.

 Theatre director Juha Hurme, who the band had got to know while working on Kostamus-symphony, had already in summer '97 suggested a play to be produced in collaboration.
 The project started in spring 1998 with group discussions and interviews of various band members made by Hurme.
 Constructing and rehearsing the script went on little by little until the play, called simply "Radiopuhelimet", premiered at the Oulu Children's Theatre Festival in February 2000.

 During the rest of the year the play was performed around Finland in connection with ordinary gigs.
 The reception was excellent everywhere: the audience seemed to like the play more than the music itself.
 A good example of this was one fan letter addressed "to a band I don't like".

-A new album, Oulu on kaupungin nimi (Oulu is the name of a city) was recorded in December 1999.
+The album Oulu on kaupungin nimi (Oulu is the name of a city) was recorded in December 1999.
 Riku Mattila and Pentti Dassum worked at the studio again and Mikko Karmila mixed the album.
 The album was released in April 2000 and marks a return to the more noisy and upbeat songs of the early albums.
 It received the best reviews since Maasäteilyä.

-2000-onwards
+2000–onwards

 The band has kept on playing gigs and changing from various small labels from one to another.
-The marginal amount of critical success they might have had has been at times even more marginal, but the band has kept on playing shows and recording new albums to this date.
+The marginal amount of critical success they might have had has been at times even more marginal, but the band has kept on playing shows and recording albums to this date.
 Their album "Ei kenenkään maa" ("Nobodys land") was made acoustic, but was considered by the record distribution company Levykauppaäx on their website to be "as noisy and threatening as all their electrical records".